iivanoo/covid-apps-observer/data/data_us/reports/resources/org.uwhealth.android.uhuw.videovisit___12.10.01.005_01/report.md

 <img src="4_star_reviews_wordcloud.png" alt="org.uwhealth.android.uhuw.videovisit 4 reviews"/>
 </p>

+> Did what it expected this app should do.
+But all of the form descriptions and autofill boxes are all messed up.
+Painful to fill out anything.<br> :date: __2021-07-11 04:09:25__

 > Talked to a professional and did not have to go to the er or urgent care<br> :date: __2021-04-12 02:00:13__

 > Good, but still had to be seen in person for bladder infection<br> :date: __2020-12-27 19:42:36__